ZJU-BMI/PBXAI/README.md

 Please ensure your computer has enough storage space because MIMIC-III is a large dataset (45 GiB is required in this study)

 ### Environment
-Please install Python 3.7 environment, as well as Pytorch, matplotlib, numpy, pandas, scikit-learn, and scipy packages in advance.
+Please install Python 3.9 environment, as well as pytorch, matplotlib, numpy, pandas, scikit-learn, and scipy packages in advance.

 ## Step 1 Uncompress Data
 Please clone the project, and then uncompress the entire MIMIC-III dataset into: